GiulianoDerosas/Tipl/README.md

   <li>Start the app by entering <pre><code>$ expo start </code></pre> and then pressing 'i' in the terminal</li>
 </ol>

-<p>From there, the app should open up and you can start browing drinks and adding ingredients</p>
+<p>From there, the app should open up and you can start browsing drinks and adding ingredients</p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)